Latest News

 There are two different opportunities to take part in the ATV program.
 The morning option runs from 9:00am - 12:00pm Monday through Friday.
 The afternoon option runs runs from 2:00pm – 5:30pm Monday through Thursday with dinner provided.
 Scouts complete a safety course before embarking on a week of excellent fun and adventure, involving circuit courses, mud pits, and trail riding.

 We have a limited number of machines.
 Sign ups are first come, first served.
-Scouts are not required to attend with a buddy from their cohort.

 Required equipment: